zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 2
-To create proxy with maximum parameters, you can use this example.
-Note that part of the parameters depend on the proxy operating mode: active or passive
+To create a proxy with maximum parameters, you can use this example.
+Note that some of the parameters depend on the proxy operating mode: active or passive.
 ```yaml
 - name: Create proxy with maximum parameters zabbix.zabbix.zabbix_proxy: